 We are proud to be one of the most diverse and inclusive workplaces in Australia and encourage all our team members to participate in our core diversity and inclusion focus areas.

-The Star supports four areas of focus and Team Member Working Groups: Proud @ The Star; Unity @ The Star; Women @ The Star and Aboriginal & Torres Strait Islander Reconciliation.
+The Star supports four areas of focus and Team Member Working Groups: Proud @ The Star; Unity @ The Star; Balance @ The Star and Aboriginal & Torres Strait Islander Reconciliation.

 These focus areas aim to provide an overarching roadmap for the enhancement of diversity and inclusion initiatives across The Star to strengthen our culture of safety, equity and conscious inclusion.

 Led by Executive Sponsors, our working groups provide opportunities for team members to develop their talents, to grow professionally and to have pride in contributing to an inclusive and sustainable future for The Star.

 Each group works closely with management to bring our commitments to life and to increase diversity within our talent programs and leadership, and to ensure we have the right practices around our decision making to welcome, develop, retain, connect, and enable top talent.

 Fosters a safe, inclusive and welcoming environment for LGBTQI team members and guests, and to enable everyone to be their best and true self.